 On the day of the murder the sun was shining as officials, police, media and demolition teams assembled.
 Interestingly armed officers and a paramedic were put on standby in Consett Police Station.
 Dryden clearly had a reputation but his actions and threats were not being taken seriously enough.
 This was happening just 4 years after the Hungerford Massacre where a disturbed loner Michael Ryan shot and killed 16 people without any initial warning.
 Thames Valley Police and the deployment of armed police in general came under a lot of scrutiny in the official report.
 Recommendations were endorsed for the benefit of all police forces to learn from it.

 The main picture was taken of Albert Dryden just seconds before he shot and killed Harry Collinson who was standing next to the cameraman on the other side of the fence.
-The blind naivety and utter stupidity of the press and the planning officials at the time of this stand-off was beyond belief.
-You can see the revolver hammer is fully cocked and the brass cartridge rims are visible in the revolver’s chambers.
+The blind naivety and utter stupidity of the press and the planning officials at the time of this stand-off was staggering.
+The revolver hammer is fully cocked and the brass cartridge rims are visible in the revolver’s chambers.
 Dryden had been seen to tie the holster down around his thigh gunslinger style with a leather thong.

 After shooting Harry Collinson in the chest he climbed through the fence.
 Collinson had fallen backwards and was lying mortally wounded in the shallow ditch between Eliza Lane and Dryden’s land.
 The surrounding throng just fled in all directions.
-Dryden fired at Solicitor Michael Dunston who had been standing close to Collinson but missed him and hit a police officer in the back.
-He then hit a BBC newsman in the arm.
-He then fired at an abandoned bulldozer and turned to reload his revolver.
+Dryden fired at Solicitor Michael Dunston who had been standing close to Collinson but missed him and hit Stephen Campbell a police officer in the back.
+He fired again and hit a BBC reporter, Tony Belmont in the arm.
 He then stepped back and stood over the lifeless body of Harry Collinson again and fired another 2 rounds into his chest and face.
-He fired remaining rounds at the demolition vehicles.
+He fired remaining rounds at the abandoned demolition vehicles.